North Texas football team's game at UAB canceled due to coronavirus concerns at UAB

 UNT is following C-USA testing standards that call for football players to be tested three times per week.

-Littrell said his players and coaches have been careful during a spike in cases across UTNT's athletics department.
+Littrell said his players and coaches have been careful during a spike in cases across UNT’s athletics department.

 “We’ve got to minimize it as much as possible by doing the things you can control with washing your hands, social distancing and wearing masks,” Littrell said.
 “Sometimes it’s going to hit you even though you are doing everything possible.”